-The Institute for Global Studies administers four internationally-recognized State Department programs.
-In its ten year history, IGS has welcomed more than 700 world leaders as participants in these programs and others.
+The Institute for Global Studies administers a number of internationally-recognized State Department programs.
+Since its inception in 2009, IGS has welcomed more than 700 world leaders as participants in these programs and others.
 The leaders hail from dozens of countries and share a dedication to making the world a better, safer and more prosperous place.

 Participants depart from UD after several weeks of intensive training with a toolkit of new knowledge, ideas and connections to the United States.
 They also leave behind a lasting impression on the many friends, host families and peer collaborators they’ve met.
 This is Public Diplomacy.

 The Mandela Washington Fellowship is the flagship program of the Young African Leaders Initiative (YALI) and embodies the United States’ commitment to invest in the future of Africa.
 During the six-week Institute, 25 leaders from Sub-Saharan Africa gain key skills and networks that will help them accelerate their work and advance their own professional development.
 In addition to meeting with experts from every UD college, Fellows develop relationships with peer collaborators, engage with national, state and local policymakers, and visit local organizations.

 Middle East Partnership Initiative Student Leaders Program

 The MEPI Student Leaders Program annually brings 15 college students from the Middle East and North Africa to UD for a five-week intensive training program.
 Participants enhance their leadership and civic engagement skills through in-classroom sessions, site visits and service-learning opportunities.
 In addition, the leaders visit iconic U.S. cities like Philadelphia, New York and Washington, D.C., getting an inside look at American culture, history and politics.
 The program is sponsored by the U.S. Department of State’s Middle East Partnership Initiative and administered by Georgetown University.